-Below are 5 reasons why you should stop using spreadsheets for complex evaluations and consider using a superior solution.
+Below are 5 reasons why you should stop using spreadsheets for complex or strategic evaluations and consider using a superior solution.

 1. Likelihood of errors

 The most common cause of spreadsheet error at evaluation stage is in the management of pricing calculations and data.

 In fact, in a recent sample of tender evaluation spreadsheets, 99% had some form of error.